SYEDIBRAHIMKHALIL/my-portfolio/README.md

 ## Research Contribution

+I am actively engaged in research on privacy and security, with a focus on privacy-aware data collection and protection strategies.
+Recently, I contributed to a research project on privacy-aware crowd monitoring, which was presented at the [ACM SIGSPATIAL GeoPrivacy ’23](https://sigspatial2023.sigspatial.org/).
+My role involved analyzing attack models that could exploit anonymized Wi-Fi probe data and developing technical data protection strategies to mitigate these risks.

-I'm also actively involved in research related to privacy and security.
-Recently, I collaborated on an article about privacy, which was published in a renowned journal.
-You can find more about my research contributions on my [ORCID profile](https://orcid.org/my-orcid?orcid=0009-0007-7485-6572).
+You can read more about my research and findings in my blog post: [Privacy-aware Publication of Wi-Fi Sensor Data for Crowd Monitoring.](https://syedibrahimkhalil.com/2023/11/21/research-1/)You can find more about my research contributions on my [ORCID profile](https://orcid.org/my-orcid?orcid=0009-0007-7485-6572).

 ## Contact Me